Jorge González Camarena: Career

 González Camarena began his career working as an assistant to Dr. Atl, coloring the images of church in the book Las iglesias de México.
 Dr. Atl became one of González Camarena's mentors until his death.

 After he finished with school, González Camarena first became noted for his work in publicity.
 In 1929, at age 21, he worked writing and drawing for publications such as Revista de Revistas and Nuestro México.
 He also worked into the 1930s creating images for calendar for the Editorial Casa Galas, along with calendars for Cemento Cruz Azul.

-In 1933, painter Jorge Enciso, then director of the Dirección de Monumentos Coloniales, commissioned him to restore the 16th-century frescos on the walls of the former monastery of Huejotzingo, Puebla.
+In 1933, painter Jorge Enciso, director of the Dirección de Monumentos Coloniales, commissioned him to restore the 16th-century frescos on the walls of the former monastery of Huejotzingo, Puebla.
 The project took two years and the project made him sensitive to the area's indigenous people and Mesoamerican art.
 He used some of the money he earned from the project to research indigenous painters, especially Marcos Cipactli, identifying him not only as one of the contributors to the original Huejotzingo work but also as the painter of the original image of the Virgin of Guadalupe.
 The latter assertion caused him some controversy.
 He also did a study on the presence of demon and devil images in Mexican art and folklore.

 González Camarena began creating mural works in 1939, with twenty six of the works still remaining.
-The first was created in the town of Zimapan, Hidalgo at the Hotel Fundación called Alegoría de Zimapán.
+The first was created in the town of Zimapan, Hidalgo, at the Hotel Fundación called Alegoría de Zimapán.
 At the time, the town was a crossroads for traffic between Tamaulipas and Nuevo León, but a new highway changed that later.
 The hotel was abandoned but the mural remains in good condition.